-In the absence of a music input signal the Klimax Twin reverts to a low power standby mode after 10 minutes.
-The signal detector is very sensitive and waits about one second before powering up the amplifier to be certain the signal is real, not just noise.
+The Klimax contains two power supplies.
+The small, auxiliary one runs as long as the mains switch is on and power is present.
+It powers circuitry which detects the presence of an audio input signal, and the blue front panel LED.
+The signal detector is very sensitive but waits about one second before powering up the amplifier to be certain the signal was real, not just noise.
+When powered up the Klimax will stay on for twenty minutes after the last signal was detected, then revert to standby.
 The detection threshold has been found over many installations to be a good compromise between sensitivity to low level signals and immunity to noise.
 However, the residual hiss level from phono preamplifiers at moderate volume settings can be enough to trigger the signal sensor.
 Mute the preamplifier or turn the volume down after use to prevent this happening.
 If there is audible hum from the loudspeakers then you may have enough noise present to trigger the signal sensor.
 Always try to eliminate the source of the hum, as this is essential for a system to sound its best.

-Inputs and outputs
+Inputs and Outputs

-The Klimax Twin has both unbalanced and balanced inputs, selected by a switch on the back panel.
+The Klimax has both single ended and balanced inputs, selected by a switch on the back panel.
 Use the appropriate one to suit your choice of preamplifier and cabling.
-The LED will indicate when the unbalanced inputs are selected.
-Both signals are echoed out the unbalanced 'line out' socket to enable daisy chaining of amplifiers.
+LEDs indicate which input is selected.
+Both signals are echoed out the single ended 'line out' socket to enable daisy chaining of amplifiers.
 This switch does not directly pass the audio signal but instead sends a control signal to distortionless solid state switches.
 The standard output connectors are two Neutrik 4 contact speaker sockets.
 They each have two 'hot' and two 'cold' connections making it easy to connect two speaker cables per connector.
+If you wish to run individual speaker cables to a four way speaker, use all four connections.
+All connections are identical and connected directly to the amplifier output.
 The Neutrik part was chosen for its high quality and connection integrity, compactness and international safety approvals.
-The Klimax Twin is also available with high quality binding post connections.
+Please contact us if you wish an alternative type of loudspeaker connection.